ir-engine/ir-engine/README.md

 - `NODE_ENV` controls the config/*.js file for feathers.js to load [default: production]
 - `PORT` controls the listening port [default: 3030]
 - `MYSQL_URL` e.g. `mysql://<user>:<pass>@<host>:<port>/<db>` points to MariaDB server with a username and password

-## Help

-For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).

 ### Run in Kubernetes locally